 Studies have found an association between lifelong involvement in mentally and socially stimulating activities and a reduced risk of Alzheimer’s disease.
 Low education levels — less than a high school education — appear to be a risk factor for Alzheimer’s disease.

-Current Alzheimer’s medications can help for a time with memory symptoms and other cognitive changes.
+Current Alzheimer’s medications can help with memory symptoms and other cognitive changes.
 Two types of drugs are currently used to treat cognitive symptoms:

-Commonly prescribed cholinesterase inhibitors include donepezil (Aricept), galantamine (Razadyne) and rivastigmine (Exelon).
-The main side effects of these drugs include diarrhea, nausea, loss of appetite and sleep disturbances.
+Commonly prescribed cholinesterase inhibitors include donepezil (Aricept), galantamine (Razadyne), and rivastigmine (Exelon).
+The main side effects of these drugs include diarrhea, nausea, loss of appetite, and sleep disturbances.
 In people with cardiac conduction disorders, serious side effects may include a slow heart rate and heart block.

-Memantine (Namenda).
-This drug works in another brain cell communication network and slows the progression of symptoms with moderate to severe Alzheimer’s disease.
+Memantine (Namenda) – This drug works in another brain cell communication network and slows the progression of symptoms with moderate to severe Alzheimer’s disease.
 It’s sometimes used in combination with a cholinesterase inhibitor.
-Side effects may include constipation, dizziness and headache.
+Side effects may include constipation, dizziness, and headache.

-Sometimes other medications such as antidepressants are used to help control the behavioral symptoms associated with Alzheimer’s disease.
-But some medications should only be used with great caution.
-For example, some common sleep medications – zolpidem (Ambien), eszopiclone (Lunesta) and others – may increase confusion and the risk of falls.
+Sometimes other medications, such as antidepressants, help control the behavioral symptoms associated with Alzheimer’s.
+But you should only use some medications with great caution.
+For example, some common sleep medications – zolpidem (Ambien), eszopiclone (Lunesta), and others – may increase confusion and the risk of falls.
 Anti-anxiety medications, clonazepam (Klonopin) and lorazepam (Ativan), increase the risk of falls, confusion, and dizziness.
 Always check with your doctor before taking any new medications.

-Creating a safe and supportive environment
+Creating a Safe and Supportive Environment

-Adapting the living situation to the needs of a person with Alzheimer’s is an important part of any treatment plan.
+Adapting the living situation to the needs of a person with Alzheimer’s is an important part of any Treatment for Alzheimer’s Disease.
 For someone with Alzheimer’s, establishing and strengthening routine habits and minimizing memory-demanding tasks can make life much easier.